Restaurant Operations

 Worked example: 8-dish menu section

-Take an actual entrée section.
-Here are last week’s numbers:
+Take a pizzeria's menu: slices, whole pies, and sides.
+Here are last week's numbers:

 DishFood CostMenu PriceCMOrders/WeekFood Cost %